Holiday weight gain is a common concern for many adults.

 Many people report success with their weight goals when they have a partner to pursue them with.

-Finding a health buddy who has similar weight goals may be useful over the holidays, as this person can keep you motivated and accountable.
+Try to find a health buddy who has similar weight goals, as this person can keep you motivated and accountable over the holidays.

-While these may be quick and easy, they often contain excess sugar and unhealthy fats that are not good for weight control.
+While quick and easy, these foods often contain excess sugar and unhealthy fats that take a toll on your weight.

-To prevent weight gain, opt for whole foods this holiday season.
-Focus on making meals and baked goods from scratch instead of a box.
+To prevent weight gain, opt for whole foods and cook your meals from scratch.

-That way, you can control what goes in your food and stay on top of your weight.
+That way, you can monitor your diet and stay on top of your weight.

-If you have events that involve food on the calendar, take matters into your own hands.
-Find out what types of foods will be served and if you need to, bring your own dish.
-Decide what and how much you will eat ahead of time.
+If you have parties on the calendar, ask what foods will be served or bring your own dish.
+Decide what and how much you’ll eat ahead of time.

-It can also be helpful to gather a list of healthy holiday recipes, so you always have a go-to when you need to bring something to a party.
+It can also be helpful to gather a list of healthy holiday recipes so that you don’t run out of ideas when you need to bring a dish to a party.

-Holiday meals are often served in a buffet style, with several options to choose from in unlimited amounts.
+Holiday meals are sometimes served buffet-style, with several options to choose from in unlimited amounts.

 This leads people to serve themselves seconds — and maybe even thirds.

-During the holiday season, many people have an “I’ll start tomorrow” mentality, which can end up being a vicious cycle of unhealthy habits.
+During the holiday season, many people have an “I’ll start tomorrow” mentality, which can end up prolonging unhealthy habits.

 It’s also important to be aware that you might have a slip-up or two.

 People often abandon their goals after this happens.
-However, there is no need for this.
-Simply move on and make a healthier choice the next time you eat.
+However, it’s best to simply move on and make a healthier choice the next time you eat.